RECEIPT DEADLINE: Friday, February 16, 2018, 11:59 p.m. CST

-Note: The project director is the person who will be responsible for coordinating the entire proposed Great Stories Club series.
-She or he will be the primary point of contact for the project at the applicant institution.
+Note: The project director is the person who will be responsible for coordinating the entire proposed TRHT GSC series.
+This individual will be the primary point of contact for the project at the applicant institution.

 To complete Step 3, provide all the information that is requested on the Project Director Information screen.
 You must provide a shipping address in order to receive book collections and related materials.
 You must then save the information.

-Please answer each narrative section, describing your plans for hosting this Great Stories Club reading and discussion program series at your organization.
-The proposal narrative consists of six to seven sections (described immediately below).
+Please answer each narrative section, describing your plans for hosting this TRHT GSC reading and discussion program series at your organization.
+The proposal narrative consists of nine sections (described immediately below).
 Please note that each section of the narrative may not exceed 500 words.

 The narrative sections are as follows.

 Using the table generator provided in the online application, provide a schedule of the programs, events, and other activities described in your proposal.
 As applicable, please indicate the date, location, event type/format, brief description, and anticipated attendance for each program that will be hosted during your series.
 Grantees will have the opportunity to revise this schedule in April 2018.

 Upload a resume for the project director, local partner contact person, and any other key speakers/presenters described in the proposal narrative.